zucaritask/heroku-buildpack-oauth2-proxy/README.md

 # heroku-buildpack-oauth2-proxy

-With this buildpack, you can add authentication against an OAuth2 provider such as Github or Google to your Heroku deployment.
+This buildpack adds authentication against an OAuth2 provider such as GitHub or Google to your Heroku application.

 Authentication is provided by putting [pusher/oauth2_proxy](https://github.com/pusher/oauth2_proxy) in front of your application as a reverse proxy, allowing you to authenticate users using OAuth2 without actually implementing OAuth2 in your applications codebase.

-One usecase where this might come in handy is if you want to serve static files with Heroku, but need some method to ensure only users from your organization will be able to access them.
+One usecase is to ensure only users from your organization will be able to access static files served with Heroku.

 The following section guides you through the process of creating such a setup using [heroku-buildpack-static](https://github.com/heroku/heroku-buildpack-static)